 Nestled among the usual suspects in the handful of streets that make up Boston’s Chinatown, the unassuming stark contemporary exterior of Shojo leads into a dimly-lit interior.
 I knew this restaurant would be different because it wasn’t advertising dim sum on the outside or painted in red and/or gold.
 Inside, the street art inspired graphics on the interior walls also conveyed the impression that this was not your usual Chinese take-out.

 Shojo is an Asian fusion restaurant in the heart of Boston’s Chinatown.
 The tables are small and close together dimly lit by cage lights.
 There’s a hip bar area that sells craft beers, sake and creative cocktails.
 The executive chef, Mark O’Leary, has an established reputation for great food in other Boston restaurants.
-I discovered this gem thanks to my blogging friends, The Two Riveras, twins who are food bloggers with impeccable taste.

 I LOVED their kimchi fried rice.
 The kimchi is house made and had just the right amount of kick.
 Other fusion options are Shojiko Chicken Tacos, Duck-Fat Fries (in a spicy Sriracha aioli).
 You can get the fries ‘shadowless’ as well – a variation that is a meal in itself and the winner of Boston Magazine’s 2015 Starch Madness winner.
 Here’s a general recipe for Shadowless Fries if you feel like trying it yourself.